-Sometimes called a "sling," a sax harness is often made with a certain amount of stretch.
+Sometimes called a "sling," a saxophone harness is often made with a certain amount of stretch.
 Some music teachers warn that the elastic used in these straps and harnesses can make playing more difficult because the instrument can bounce.
 This seems to be an individual matter, though, and the built in stretch is certainly a comfort factor.
 The harness should also be completely adjustable so that you can get the best possible fit.

-, a synthetic rubber material.
+For around $36, the baritone sax player can be outfitted with a harness padded with neoprene, a synthetic rubber material.
 This harness, made by Neotech, is reported to make a heavy instrument feel 50% lighter.
 This harness is designed to distribute the weight of the saxophone without restricting freedom of movement.
 It is reported to be durable and comfortable.

 An alternative to a saxophone harness is a sling designed by Walt Johnson to distribute the weight of the big sax on the left shoulder.
 This strap is reported to be less restrictive and confining than a complete harness.
 The Oleg company produces a variety of strap and harness combinations that are ergonomic in design.
 They are not cheap, but offer the latest in design features for safety, comfort and prevention of injuries.

 Recommended For You

 Amazon has a wide range of affordable saxophones and sax accessories.
 Check it out here.
 Click here to buy saxophones and accessories.